guildai/guild.ai/pages/docs/start.md

     unique ID to ensure that each run can be tracked as a unique experiment, even if it's copied to another system.

-Next, show information for the run:
+Show information for the run:

 ``` command
 guild runs info